French Toast Recipe – Tips for THE BEST French Toast

 Now, I know this is a very personal matter.
 I recently tried Trader Joe’s vanilla bean maple syrup so lately I’m loving a drizzle of that plus a handful of fresh berries on my French toast.
 I grew up eating a mixture of butter and brown sugar on my French toast, and you really can’t go wrong with that, either.
 Maybe you like a strawberry sauce, or whipped cream, or just a light dusting of powdered sugar.
 I might have strong opinions about cinnamon and bread…but when it comes to toppings…make it your own!
 Go crazy or keep it simple, you’re the boss!

 Ready to take your French toast game up a notch?
 Try grilled and stuffed French toast!
-Its so fun and the smoky flavor from the grill is irresistible!
+It’s so fun and the smoky flavor from the grill is irresistible!
+Or try making ultra crispy French toast sticks in your air fryer.
+Freeze them for a quick breakfast later.
+Overnight French toast casserole is always a hit, too, and especially handy when you have guests.

 - 8 slices Texas Toast